 For some reason, I hate to give tons of stars to every single route at Index, but I really have little choice sometimes.
 This is another gem with a storied recent history (see my comment below).
 A somewhat scruffy start with some natural gear leads to a steep, aesthetic face.
-Sustained, slightly runout 5.10/11 leads past three bolts and some gear to a stance.
+Sustained, slightly runout 5.11 leads past three bolts and a gear placement or two to a stance.
 The difficulties increase from here until a mind-melting Index friction crux is encountered.
 The Cramer guide notes that temperature is a concern and this is no idle observation: either wait for a cool day or keep some liquid nitrogen handy for this one.
+(REAL .12a)

 This is the second route left of Davis Holland, beginning in a scruffy looking crack/ledge system before departing right onto a steep, clean bolted face.